zetxqx/gateway-api-inference-extension/docs/proposals/002-api-proposal/README.md

       ExtensionConnection `json:",inline"`
 }

+// ExtensionReference is a reference to the extension.
+//
+// If a reference is invalid, the implementation MUST update the `ResolvedRefs`
+// Condition on the InferencePool's status to `status: False`.
+A 5XX status code MUST be returned
-// ExtensionReference is a reference to the extension deployment. type ExtensionReference struct {
+// for the request that would have otherwise been routed to the invalid backend. type ExtensionReference struct {
       // Group is the group of the referent.
       // The default value is "", representing the Core API group.